simpulton/terraform-quickstart/terraform-getting-started.md

 With your configuration complete, you need to initialize your directory so that Terraform has the necessary plugins to deploy your configuration.
 In this case, we need to install the **Docker** provider.

-Initialize Terraform with the init command.
+Initialize Terraform with the `init` command.

 ```shell
 $ terraform init
 ```

+> You may get an error indicating that the required providers could not be found.
+You can fix this by running the `terraform 0.13upgrade .` and running the `terraform init` command again.

 Upon completion, Terraform has downloaded the **Docker** plugin into your working directory, and you are ready to create your infrastructure.